FOUNDER & DIRECTOR

 Harry Hastings

-In 2005, I moved from the UK to Argentina in search of adventure.
-Following stints with the Buenos Aires Herald and Time Out Magazine, I launched a city concierge company, PlanBA.
+In 2005, Harry Hastings moved from the UK to Argentina in search of adventure.
+Following stints as a journalist with the Buenos Aires Herald and Time Out Magazine, he launched a city concierge company, PlanBA.
 A passion for Argentina developed into a continent-wide fascination and, in 2009, Plan South America was born.
-I now live in London, but continue to explore Latin America as often and as widely as good sense permits.

-Tell us about some recent adventures
+Tell us about some of your recent adventures in Latin America.

 I have just returned from driving the Carretera Austral, in southern Chile, which carves through some of Patagonia’s most pristine landscapes, with hanging glaciers, waterfalls, marble caves, condors, puma, guanaco, kilometre-deep lakes and rivers of viridian brimming with wild trout.
-Before that, I was exploring Venezuela, which we’re backing as the next big travel story in Latin America.
-I also spent an unforgettable week in the Ecuadorian Amazon with the Sapara community.
-The experience included jungle treks, long swims down the Rio Conambo, fishing with poisonous roots, hunting with blowpipes, meditation, dream interpretation, lessons in botany and traditional ceremonies.
-The journey forms part of our transformational travel experiences.
+Before that, I was exploring Venezuela, which I’m backing as the next big travel story in Latin America.

 I had always dreamt of driving the Pan American highway.
 In 2008, a friend and I bought a car and drove 11,000km from Buenos Aires to the northernmost tip of Colombia.
 The journey was not without incident.
 When faced with a burned out bridge in southern Colombia, we forded the rapids of a swollen river, to emerge with three punctured tyres and smoke billowing from the engine; we navigated into a minefield on Chile’s border with Bolivia; picked up an extraordinary assortment of hitchhikers and mounted an exhilarating escape from a besieged Peruvian village.